mneudert/instream/README.md

   host: "my.influxdb.host"
 ```

-More details on connections and configuration options can be found with the `Instream.Connection` module.
+More details on connections and configuration options can be found with the `Instream.Connection` and `Instream.Connection.Config` modules.

 ### Queries